Multisensory teaching for dyscalculia and maths difficulties

 The DSA assessment is a highly regulated assessment and is the standard assessment report required by universities across the UK, regardless of the status of the students, UK nationals or international students, regardless if the student applies for DSA or not.
 The simple way to think of it is that the DSA is the assessment you need if you are a university student in the UK, regardless of your funding status.

-We are often asked by university students if they can use a PC in examinations.
+We are often asked by university students if they can use a computer in examinations.
 This is an example of they type of email enquiry we receive:

 Reply